pkhuong/pkhuong.github.io/source/_posts/2017-06-05-relaxed-revocable-locks-mutual-exclusion-modulo-preemption.markdown

 thread wasn't migrated in the middle of reading the stat file), it's not running now.

-If the task is runnable on another CPU, there's nothing we can do.
+If the task is runnable on another CPU, we can try to look at `/proc/sched_debug`: each CPU has a `.curr->pid` line that tells us the PID of the task that's currently running (0 for none).
+That file has a lot of extra information so reading it is *really* slow, but we only need to do that after migrations.

+Finally, the victim might really be running.
 Other proposals would fire an IPI; we instead ask the caller to allocate a few more pseudo-per-CPU structs.

 Assuming we did get a barrier out of the scheduler, we hopefully observe that the victim's critical section flag is clear.
 If that